Governance Without the Monolith

 Those definitions do not need to be gigantic.

-Lastly, they need to detect the right risks, as early as possible.
+They also need to detect the right risks as early as possible.

 3. Capture evidence continuously